-I have an entire book devoted to the first two above, managing incoming energy and healing what’s already been absorbed in ways specifically designed for HSPs by HSPs, so in this blog let’s address mindset and relationships.
+I have two books devoted to the first two recommendations above, managing incoming energy and healing what’s already been absorbed in ways specifically designed for Empaths & HSPs by an Empath/HSP, so in this blog let’s address mindset and relationships.

 "The amount of sleep required by the average person is five minutes more."

 Even WebMD says, “Most adults need 7 to 9 hours a night for the best amount of sleep, although some people may need as few as 6 hours or as many as 10 hours of sleep each day.”